Icinga/icinga2/doc/17-upgrading-icinga-2.md

 >
 > If there isn't an upgrade file for your current version available there's nothing to do.

-Apply all database schema upgrade files incrementially.
+Apply all database schema upgrade files incrementally.

     # mysql -u root -p icinga < /usr/share/icinga2-ido-mysql/schema/upgrade/<version>.sql